 • Impotence and other sexual dysfunctions

-The experience of emotions overcomes somatization: research has show that if you can experience true feelings (unconscious warded-off emotions) in the moment, the process of somatization is weakened or overcome.
+The experience of emotions overcomes somatization: research has shown that if you can experience true feelings (unconscious warded-off emotions) in the moment, the process of somatization is weakened or overcome.
 The experience of mixed feelings about present and past event removes the anxiety and somatization symptoms.
 This process is diagnostic.
 IF we see a drop in symptoms after the experience of feelings, then we have evidence there was a somatization process at work.
 What we look for in the session:

 • Observation: Note any signs of unconscious tension, somatic distress, or defensiveness from the start of the session.